-Recombinant B7-1 proteins are expressed by HEK293 Cells with fusion tags as C-His, C-human IgG1-Fc, C-human IgG1-Fc & His, C-cleavage.
+Recombinant B7-1 proteins are expressed by HEK293 Cells, Human Cells with fusion tags as C-human IgG1-Fc & His, C-His, C-cleavage, C-human IgG1-Fc.

-B7-1antibodies are validated with different applications, which are ELISA, IHC-P, FCM, WB.
+B7-1antibodies are validated with different applications, which are WB, ELISA, IHC-P, FCM.

 B7-1cDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each B7-1 of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.